MoH-Malaysia/kkmnow-back/README.md

 ## Setup DB

 1. Setup a DB server (PostgresSQL DB recommended)
-2. Run django migrations: `python manage.py migrate`
+2. Run migrations to setup all tables: `python manage.py migrate`
 3. Fetch data from `MoH-Malaysia/kkmnow-data` repo and populate or update the DB: `python manage.py loader UPDATE`
 4. To rebuild the DB from scratch: `python manage.py loader REBUILD`